Boothi Vikramakesari

-Boothi Vikramakesari was a Velir Irukkuvel commander of the Chola Empire.
-He is best remembered for building the Moovar Koil temple complex, a collection of "Three temples" in the village of Kodumbalur, 36 kilometres from Pudukkottai in Tamil Nadu, India.
+Boothi Vikramakesari was a Velir Irukkuvel commander of the Chola Empire during Sundara Chola's reign.
+He is best remembered for building the Moovar Koil temple complex, a collection of three temples in the village of Kodumbalur, 36 kilometres from Pudukkottai in Tamil Nadu, India.
 His family was related to the Cholas by marriage.
-His mother was a Chola princess Anupama.
-She is the younger sister of Chola prince Arindama.
+His mother was Chola princess Anupama, the daughter of Parantaka I, while his father was Samarabirama who belonged to the Velir clan.